Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ## Overview
 Duration: 5

-This quickstarts is showing how we can do Natural Language Processing (NLP) and ML within 100% Snowflake using Snowpark Python ans Streamlit as well.
-Our use case is about doing : Sentiment Analysis with 100% Snowpark (feature engineering, train and prediction).
+This Quickstart will demonstrate how you can perform Natural Language Processing (NLP) and ML within Snowflake using Snowpark Python and Streamlit.
+We'll use these tools to perform sentiment analysis with Snowpark (feature engineering, training, and prediction).

 ### Prerequisites
 - Working knowledge of Python